Getting the best results from Camo

 Camo supports connecting your iOS or Android device to your computer via Wi-Fi or directly through USB.
 If you need help doing either, we'll walk you through the steps.

 In many cases, the ease of Wi-Fi connectivity is ideal for setting up your device wherever and however you want to.
-This may be with simple desk mount, but going wirelss also opens up a range of new options.
-It can also be more convenient for quick calls: just open Camo, mount your phone, and add it in Camo Studio.
+This may be with simple desk mount, but going wireless also opens up a range of new options.
+It can also be more convenient for quick calls: just open Camo Camera on your phone, pair it with Camo Studio, and mount it.

 As with any wireless connection, the latency and consistency of the video sent from your device to Camo Studio over Wi-Fi can vary depending on network conditions, such as a poor connection to a local router or a sudden spike in activity.